-To disable password protection, go to Advanced Menu - Settings > Security Settings > Power On Lock and press ∢/▶ to select Off.
-The message "Input Current Password" appears.
+To disable password protection, go to Advanced Menu - Settings > Security Settings > Power On Lock and press OK.
+Use ∢/► to select Off.
+The message "Input Password" appears.
 Enter the current password.

-- If the password is correct, the OSD menu returns to the Security Settings page.
-You will not have to enter the password next time turning on the projector. - If the password is incorrect, the password error message will appear, and the message "Input Current Password" appears for your retry.
+- If the password is correct, the OSD menu returns to the Power On Lock.
+You will not have to enter the password next time turning on the projector. - If the password is incorrect, the password error message will appear, and the message "Input Password" appears for your retry.
 You can press BACK to cancel the change or try another password.